RadicallyOpen/RadicallyOpen/professionals.markdown

 - [See the current list of training courses and dates](/events/).

-### What do clinicians think of RODBT?
+### What do clinicians think of RO DBT?

-RODBT is a new treatment, but we regularly hear very positive accounts from clinicians learning and applying these new ideas in their own practice.
+RO DBT is a new treatment, but we regularly hear very positive accounts from clinicians learning and applying these new ideas in their own practice.
 We've collected some of these reports below:

 Mark Sanbrook FRANZCP, (Senior Staff Specialist Psychiatrist, Hornsby Mental Health Service Private Practice, Australia) [reflects on radical openness](/assets/Mindcafe_issue 02_final.pdf) in a recent Mindcafe article [^subs]: